Patio fruit trees

 What’s Your Favourite Fruit?

 Fruit always tastes better when it’s homegrown, so before you get started, spend a little time at your local garden centre or nursery deciding which fruit you’d like to grow and how many fruit trees you’ve got a room for.
 Because you want a great harvest of juicy flavoursome fruit, it is better if you are able to ensure your patio fruit trees will be south facing, so be realistic about what you can fit in.

 Your Fruit Tree Container

-Unless you happen to have a patio which includes flower beds, you are of course going to need a nice solid, but free draining container for each tree.
-A pot or container that is about 45 - 50 cm diameter should be large enough and fill it with a good soil based compost and plant up your chosen fruit trees.
+Unless you happen to have a patio which includes flower beds, you are of course going to need a nice solid, but a free-draining container for each tree.
+A pot or container that is about 45 - 50 cm diameter should be large enough and fill it with good soil-based compost and plant up your chosen fruit trees.
 It may help if you fill the bottom with crocks if you are worried about drainage.

 As your trees are restricted to containers they are going to need a little love and attention in order to bear the best fruit.
 Add a good feed or fertiliser which is high in potassium in spring and summer and check the particular tree you have chosen for any recommendations as to what feeds might suit it best.